FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 Headers are **merged**.
 If the response already has certain cache directives set, they are not overwritten.
-The configuration can thus specify defaults that may be changed by controllers or services that handle the response, or ``@Cache`` annotations.
+The configuration can thus specify defaults that may be changed by controllers or services that handle the response, or ``Cache`` attributes.

-The listener that applies the rules is triggered at priority 10, which makes it handle before the ``@Cache`` annotations from the SensioFrameworkExtraBundle are evaluated.
-Those annotations unconditionally overwrite cache directives.
+The listener that applies the rules is triggered at priority 10, which makes it handle before the ``Cache`` attributes from Symfony are evaluated.
+Those attributes unconditionally overwrite cache directives.

 The only exception is responses that *only* have the ``no-cache`` directive.
 This is the default value for the cache control and there is no